abdolence/abdolence/README.md

 The areas of expertise and passion:

-- Functional Programming
 - System and API Design
 - Containers and Distributed Computing
 - Networking and Clustering
+- Platform Engineering and Cybersecurity
+- Secure Software Development
+- Functional Programming
 - Web Technologies and Web Design
-- Secure Software Development
+- NLP, ML and DataScience
+- Responsible Generative AI
 - Software Development and Engineering Practices